Written by: Natalia Brown

 As early as you can in the election season, it’s important to (1) if you are a first time voter, register or (2) if you have voted in the past, verify and update your registration.
 If you will be living at a different address during the different elections, it will be especially important to update your registration before the deadlines.

-To minimize community spread of COVID-19 and forego in-person voter suppression obstacles, all Florida voters can request to vote by mail in all the upcoming elections.
-Fortunately, requesting to vote from home with an absentee ballot does not require an excuse in the vast majority of states.
+To minimize the spread of COVID-19, all Florida voters can request to vote by mail in the upcoming elections.
+Fortunately, requesting to vote from home with an absentee ballot does not require an excuse in most states.

-All Florida residents can successfully request a vote-by-mail ballot by following these 3 simple steps:
+All Florida residents can successfully request a vote-by-mail ballot by following these 3 steps:

 - Visit https://dos.elections.myflorida.com/supervisors/